Microgreens Frequently Asked Questions

 If you’ve already taken a look at our dedicated blogs on what microgreens are, how to grow them, and how to cook with them and still can’t find the answers you’re looking for, then hopefully you can find it below!
 If not, feel free to drop us a message and we’ll get right back to you.

-Microgreens are a little delicate and like all young seedlings, they are better protected from the harsh world outside.
-The heat, sun, and wind can dry them out and their tender leaves are an easy target for pests to munch on.
-Fortunately, most microgreens do very well indoors as they like room temperatures (70°F to 80°F) and the partially filtered light that comes through a window.
-The best place to grow your microgreens is an indoor windowsill if you’ve got one.
+Microgreens are delicate and, like all young seedlings, are better protected from the harsh outdoor environment.
+The heat, sun, and wind can dry them out, and their tender leaves are easy targets for pests.
+Fortunately, most microgreens do very well indoors as they thrive at room temperatures (70°F to 80°F) and enjoy the partially filtered light that comes through a window.
+The best place to grow your microgreens is on an indoor windowsill if you have one.

-If you are going to grow them outside there are a couple steps you should follow.
-First, make sure it’s not too cold when you are starting, as the seed will have trouble sprouting below 65 °F. Second, avoid harsh environments by setting up in a partially shaded area that is protected from the wind.
-Finally, if you see flies, caterpillars, or bugs, give them a thorough rise before eating (we don’t recommend using pesticides).
+If you grow them outside, follow these steps: ensure it’s not too cold when starting, as seeds have trouble sprouting below 65°F. Avoid harsh environments by setting up in a partially shaded area protected from the wind.
+If you see flies, caterpillars, or bugs, give the microgreens a thorough rinse before eating (we don’t recommend using pesticides).

 Will Microgreens Regrow?

-As we covered before it’s best to not cut and store your microgreens, but rather harvest them as needed, while they’re still growing.
-You typically have about a week before your first and last harvest, so if you can use them up in that time you’ll enjoy the freshest and healthiest microgreens possible.
-However, if you’ve gotten to the end and you still have some left, they will last another week or two given the right conditions.
-To properly store them, first take a folded paper towel and place it in the bottom of an airtight container.
-Then loosely (the delicate greens are easy to crush) place the microgreens in the container and seal it in the lid.
-Finally, place it in the bottom shelf or produce drawer of your refrigerator (away from the cool air vent where the temps tend to fluctuate).
+As we covered before, it’s best to harvest your microgreens as needed while they’re still growing.
+You typically have about a week between your first and last harvest.
+If you can use them up in that time, you’ll enjoy the freshest and healthiest microgreens.
+However, if you still have some left, they will last another week or two given the right conditions.
+To properly store them, place a folded paper towel in the bottom of an airtight container, then loosely place the microgreens in the container and seal it with the lid.
+Store it in the bottom shelf or produce drawer of your refrigerator, away from the cool air vent where temperatures tend to fluctuate.

 Does Using Organic Microgreen Seeds Matter?

-And now that you know all there is to it, there’s nothing stopping you from growing your very own microgreens garden.
-Shop our beginner-friendly Microgreens Kit down below.
+Now that you know all there is to it, nothing is stopping you from growing your own microgreens garden.
+Shop our beginner-friendly Microgreens Kit below.
+You can also check out all our other microgreen kits here.

 More articles